Blake Beavan: Pitching style

 Beavan threw five pitches.
 His primary pitch was a four-seam fastball at 90–93 mph, and he had a two-seam fastball with similar velocity that was used frequently against left-handed hitters (less so against righties).
 His main off-speed pitch was a curveball in the mid-to-upper 70s, although he also threw a changeup to lefties and a slider to righties (each in the low 80s).

-Personal life / Post playing career
+Personal life

 Beavan has two older brothers, who are 13 and 11 years older than him, respectively.
 Both his brothers played college baseball but neither played professionally.

 Beavan's wife is a cyclist.
 The two rode together in an effort to help Beavan lose weight during the 2011–12 offseason.

 As of 2019, Beaven was a youth baseball coach for Dallas Tigers WEST.

 In 2024, Beavan was working with a developer on a 127-acre youth sports complex in Roanoke, Texas.